facelessuser/wcmatch/docs/src/markdown/glob.md

 True
 ```

-!!! new "New 6.0"
+/// new | New 6.0
 Tilde expansion with `GLOBTILDE` was added in version 6.0.
+///

 #### `glob.MARK, glob.K` {: #mark}